1978–1980 ABC Paulista strikes: Metalworkers' general strike of 1980

 Unable to hold assemblies in the Vila Euclides and Vila Jaçatuba Stadiums or in the Paço Municipal, the workers began to hold them in the mother Church and to maintain mobilization through neighborhood meetings.
 The possibility of having a shelter for the unions in the community associations was facilitated by the relatively large number of community groups found in the ABC region.
 At the time of the 1980 strike, in São Bernardo do Campo alone there were about forty Friends of Neighborhood Societies (Sociedades Amigos de Bairro - SABs).
 In addition, the city had sixty parishes, each responsible for several Basic Ecclesial Communities.
 The community and regional meetings allowed the substitute strike leaders to make a more accurate assessment of the strikers' willingness to continue the strike.
 As a result, the links with the associations provided the beleaguered militants with a reliable connection to the bases to obtain information regarding the level of commitment and material needs of the strikers.

 As the thirtieth day of the strike approached, the employers intensified their reprisals against the strike movement, stating that those who would not return to work would be fired under the allegation of abandoning their jobs.
-The movement ebbed, with a considerable return to work and a ever decreasing number of workers present at the assemblies.
+The movement ebbed, with a considerable return to work and an ever decreasing number of workers present at the assemblies.
 Even so, on May 1, in a demonstration that gathered more than one hundred thousand metalworkers, the employees retook the Vila Euclides Stadium, giving new impetus to the movement.
 After the impact of May 1, new demonstrations of significant return to work began to appear.
 In early May, the metalworkers in Santo André decided to return to work and ended their participation in the movement.
 According to the strike command, the strike had reached less than 55% of the total number of metalworkers in the municipality, which is why, on May 5, around five hundred workers from Sando André gathered in an assembly at the Bonfim Church decided to end the strike.
 On that same day, in São Bernardo, there was a fierce confrontation between metalworkers and police troops, which lasted several hours, after the assembly held in the morning, in the mother Church, decided once more to continue the strike.
 A commission composed of union members Jacó Bittar and João Paulo Pires de Vasconcelos and Bishop Cláudio Hummes went to Brasília to contact the authorities for this purpose.